soonick/soonick.github.io/_drafts/introduction-to-aws-cli.md

 ## Configuration

-Now that we have our admin user, we can configure the CLI so it can create resources on our AWS account.
+Now that we have our admin user, we can configure the CLI, so it can create resources on our AWS account.

 ```sh
 aws configure